Exopy/exopy/docs/source/dev_guide/testing.rst

         with pytest.raises(ValueError):
             my_other_funtion(-1)

-Another case which often arises in Ecpy if the need to handle a dialog opened by the function.
-To handle this case one can use the |handle_dialog| context manager found in 'ecpy.testing.util' (note a bunch of other useful function are defined in this module):
+Another case which often arises in Exopy if the need to handle a dialog opened by the function.
+To handle this case one can use the |handle_dialog| context manager found in 'exopy.testing.util' (note a bunch of other useful function are defined in this module):

 .. code-block:: python